Economic impact of the COVID-19 pandemic in the United States: Financial market impacts

 On February 27, 2020, the Dow Jones Industrial Average (DJIA) dropped 1,191 points, the largest single-day point drop in the index's history at the time; some attributed the drop to anxiety about the epidemic.
 The same day, the S&P 500 logged a 4.4% decline.
-Since then, the record has been beaten five more times during the outbreak on March 9 (2,013), March 11 (1,465), March 12 (2,353), and finally setting the current record for most points lost in a single day by losing 2,997 points on March 16.
+The record was beaten five more times during the outbreak on March 9 (2,013), March 11 (1,465), March 12 (2,353), and finally set the current record for most points lost in a single day by losing 2,997 points on March 16.
 It once again fell another 1,338 points on March 18.
 On March 13, the stock market rebounded for the single largest one-day point gain in the market's history by gaining 1,985 points after Trump declared a state of national emergency to free up resources to combat the virus.
 The six business days it took for the S&P 500 Index to drop 10% (from February 20 to 27) "marked the quickest 10% decline from an all-time high in the index's history."
 From January 21 to March 1, the DJIA dropped more than 3,500 points, equating to roughly a 13% decrease.

 Stock index futures declined sharply during Trump's March 11 address, and the Dow Jones declined 10% the following day—the largest daily decline since Black Monday in 1987—despite the Federal Reserve also announcing it would inject $1.5 trillion into money markets.
 By March 18, investors were shunning even assets considered safe havens during economic crises, such as government bonds and gold, moving into cash positions.
 By March 20, the Dow Jones was below the level when President Trump was inaugurated on January 20, 2017, having fallen 35% from its February peak.
 The markets rallied between March 23 and 26, with the Dow having its best three-day gain since 1931.
 On March 27, the Dow fell 3.5% and the S&P 500 fell 3.2%.
 The NASDAQ Index also fell.
 Boeing fell 10%, while Exxon and Disney each fell 6%.